Last Updated on February 15, 2021 by Katie Barton

-A couple of months ago, I decided to give my kid’s bathroom an update.
-And in my true nature, the update consisted mostly of painting things?
+A couple of months ago, I decided to update my kid’s bathroom.
+In my true nature, the update consisted mostly of painting things—mainly because this is a temporary update to hold us over until I budget for a full remodel.

 - I painted the cabinets.